katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

-## Using the proper image for CMS open data
+## Download the docker image for CMS open data and start a container

-The first time you run ```docker run``` command with an image name, it starts downloading the image from an image registry.
+The first time you start a container, a docker image file gets downloaded from an image registry.
 The CMS open data image is large and it may take some time to download, even as long as 20-30 minutes, depending on the speed of your internet connection.
-When the image download is completed, it will create a container from that image and it will give a ```bash``` shell in which you have access to a complete CMS software release that is appropriate for interfacing with the 2011 and 2012 7 and 8 TeV datasets.

-Note that the download needs to be done only once.
-Afterwards, even if you start a new container, it will find the downloaded image on your computer, and it will be much faster.
+After the download, a container created from that image starts.
+The download needs to be done only once.
+Afterwards, when starting a container, it will find the downloaded image on your computer, and it will be much faster.

-Before typing the full command it might be worth breaking it down for the interested user.
-For a more complete listing of options, see [the official Docker documentation](https://docs.docker.com/engine/reference/commandline/container_run/) on the ```run``` command.
+Before typing the full command it might be worth having a look at the options passed with it.
+For a more complete listing of options, see [the official Docker documentation](https://docs.docker.com/engine/reference/commandline/container_run/) on the ```run``` command or simply type ````docker run --help```.

 To start a CMS open data container and open it in a bash shell, one would need only type